TheIoTLearningInitiative/WindRiverIoT/documentation/WindRiverHelix/WindRiverAppCloudLabs.md

 ## Wind River Pulsar Intel x86 Simulator "VirtualDevice"

-If you have a Minnowboard MAX the work with Wind River Pulsar
+If you have a Minnowboard MAX, work with Wind River Pulsar